terralang/terra/README.md

         -- a has value 4.5, b has value 3.0
     end

-As in Lua, the right-hand size is executed before the assignments are performed, so the above example will swap the values of the two variables.
+As in Lua, the right-hand side is executed before the assignments are performed, so the above example will swap the values of the two variables.

 Variables can be declared outside `terra` functions as well: